 "Having the internet is like having your own personal library, secretary, doctor, and directory of personal services [sic] in addition to 24/7 communication.
 It is the most important service we can access to navigate in this century.
-I wish you great success in your mission to enhance the availability for all." --Lexington County, 29072, woman
+I wish you great success in your mission to enhance the availability for all." -- Lexington County, 29072, woman

 A total of 18,481 surveys were attempted (representing approximately 94 households per 10,000 households in SC) and 13,024 were considered 'Complete' surveys.
 One-in-three (30%) surveys were from Lowcountry, 26% from Midlands, 27% from Pee Dee, and 17% from Upstate.
 While one-third (32%) of the survey zip codes were rural (based on RUCA codes), half of the respondents (50%) indicated that they live in a rural area.
 The Under/Unserved Community represents 51% of the sample.
-For the purposes of this report, we define the "Underserved Community" as those who have internet at home, but it does not meet their needs (27%) and the "Unserved Community" as those who have internet via cell only and wants it (24%).
+For the purposes of this report, we define the "Underserved Community" as those who have internet at home, but it does not meet their needs (27%) and the "Unserved Community" as those who do not have the internet at home or access the internet via cell only and wants it (24%).